dominictarr/hipster/README.md

 [Marak/colors.js](https://github.com/Marak/colors.js)

 But the most important thing is the playful oneupsmanship that exists in the node community regarding ansi/terminal art.
-With out that I would probably not have attempted this.
+Without that I would probably not have attempted this.

 You know who you are!

 ## Known Issues

-sometimes when scrolling UP very quickly, funny characters get drawn.
-I didn't have time to figure out why. press Ctrl-R to make them go away.
+Doesn't wrap lines or anything yet.

 ## License